skip to main content

 Connection type:

-WOW! is one of the cheapest and fastest cable internet services in the Midwest and Southeast.
-If it’s available in your area, we recommend WOW!’s Internet 100 plan—that is, if you’re okay with the pesky 100 Mbps data cap.
+WOW! is one of the cheapest and fastest cable (and fiber) internet services in the Midwest and Southeast.
+If it’s available in your area, we recommend WOW!’s Fiber 100 plan—that is, if you’re okay with the pesky 100 Mbps data cap.
 That amount is sufficient for social media scrolling and online shopping, but for consistent streaming, video calling, and the like, we’d recommend you go higher.
-If that’s you, we recommend that you check out WOW’s Internet 200 Mbps and Internet 500 Mbps plans for $39.99 per month and $54.99 per month, respectively.
+If that’s you, we recommend that you check out WOW’s Fiber 500 Mbps plan for $50.00 per month.

 See if WOW! is in your area